 The Typical IUL

-The IUL is setup to allow the policyholder to invest a periodic premium into the policy.
-A small portion goes toward the cost of the life insurance.
+The IUL is set up to allow the policyholder to invest a periodic premium into the policy.
+A small portion goes toward the cost of life insurance.
 The balance is deposited in a cash account that earns interest based on the index selected.
-Although the options available depend on the insurer and the product, the available index options are typically:
+Although the options available depend on the insurer and the product, the more traditional index options available are typically:

 With many policies, you can choose to allocate premiums to the indices listed above in any combination, or you can choose to allocate to the fixed account.
 The fixed account generally pays interest at around 3% to 4%.
 This amount will fluctuate but most policies will guarantee around 3%.